Boundary Definitions

 to:

 It was normal practice, presumably to protect the vendor against any accusation that he had misrepresented the land he was selling, to remove any implication of precision in the description by either prefixing each dimension with the word "about" or suffixing it with the phrase "or thereabouts" or even with "be it a little more or less".
-So anyone who today owns a 100-year-old house and thinks that he can ascertain the position of his boundaries to the nearest inch is simply deluding himself.
+So anyone who today owns a 100-year-old house and thinks that he can ascertain from such dimensions the position of his boundaries to the nearest inch is simply deluding himself.

 In many old conveyances the parcels clause is often expanded by reference to the plan attached.
 If a picture paints a thousand words then a plan is capable of conveying information about the boundaries far more concisely than is possible than with the words used in the parcels clause.
 However, the quality of the plan that was either "attached to" a conveyance or "drawn hereon" usually left a great deal to be desired.
 An inaccurate tracing made from an Ordnance Survey map was quite common, as was a simple sketch map.
 Neither is capable of telling you exactly where the boundaries are.